xxORVARxx/xxORVARxx/MakeFile/Readme Makefile.txt

 A TAB character must come at the beginning of every line in the recipe to distinguish recipes from other lines in the makefile.

+The prerequisites are NOT always updating from left to right.

 'make' echoes the commands, after macro substitution to show you what is happening as it happens. @ will to turn that off:
  -----------------------------------------------------